JonatanS/konstru-manual/known_limitations.md

 ## Custom Profiles

 Custom sections in regular shapes \(I,C,W,Rectangular etc\) are supported.
-The irregular shapes currently are not translate via Konstru.
+The irregular shapes are not currently translated via Konstru.

 ## Grids